-Unfortunately, most exercise machines are designed for a specific purposes; usually categorized by cardiovascular conditioning or muscle building and strength training, and don't generally offer a comprehensive fitness solution.
-Moreover, many of these options aren't suitable for those with joint or back problems, and may end up doing more harm than good if used incorrectly.
+Unfortunately, most exercise machines are designed for specific purposes.
+Usually categorized by cardiovascular conditioning or muscle building and strength training, exercise machines generally don't offer a comprehensive fitness solution.
+Moreover, many of these options aren't suitable for those with joint or back problems, and they may end up doing more harm than good if used incorrectly.

 Elliptical machines, also known as cross-trainers, are one of the few pieces of gym equipment that just about anyone can use safely.
 Not only that, but in terms of a well-balanced workout, elliptical machines offer more than most.